 Additional Qantas Business Rewards benefits

 There are more cost savings available.
-When your business becomes a Qantas Business Rewards member (at Amex’s expense) you will qualify for cost savings of 5%-8% on eligible Qantas fares and 10% off Qantas Club membership.
+When your business becomes a Qantas Business Rewards member (at Amex’s expense) you will qualify for cost savings of 5 percent to 8 percent on eligible Qantas fares and 10 percent off Qantas Club membership.

 Use QFF points to reduce your business expenses

 You’re unlikely to blow your Qantas points on a toaster (unless there’s a serious need in the staff lunch room) because there are far better ways to reduce your organisation’s expenses.
 You can: